 The customer had a green theme and so we topped it off with our Green coating.

-As the evening went on the ambient heat drew the flames higher trough the fireballs and the blue was just pure magic.
+As the evening went on the ambient heat drew the flames higher trough the FireBalls and the blue was just pure magic.
 The End!

 Above you can see they painted the interior and it now looks much better.